Framework Architecture

 General Architecture

 The framework defines a Runnable interface, which, as the name, implies defines a class as runnable.
-The base Test Case class implements the runnable interface and an xecution of a test is done by instantiating an object of a Test Case class and running it.
+The base Test Case class implements the runnable interface and an execution of a test is done by instantiating an object of a Test Case class and running it.
 To run more than one test, multiple instances of the Test Case class are instantiated.

 Multiple tests may be aggregated into a Test Suite object, which also implements the Runnable interface, and may be executed by calling the Run VI on the Test Suite.
-While a Test Case will always be done after one call to the Run VI, a Test Suite may require multiple calls before beeing done.
+While a Test Case will always be done after one call to the Run VI, a Test Suite may require multiple calls before being done.
 Test Suites may form composites (suites of suites), but this is not visible through the Runnable interface.

 Test Suites are typically generated through test discovery using factory VIs located in the Test Suite class.
 These VI:s can generate test suites containing all tests in a specific class, library or project.